Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 `Destructible` is used for things that also have health and can die.

-The player's node has items `Inventory` component, which you can conviniently get via `Player::getInventory()`.
+You can get the player's inventory via `Player::inventory()`.
 The inventory is a map from item names to item amounts.
-The game uses it for items like weapon ammo and door keys, and it can be used for other things.
+The game uses it for items like weapon ammo and door keys, and it can be used for other things too.
+It has the following functions:
+- `uint[] item` access an item by its name
+- `void add_item(const String& item_type, const int amount)` to add to the amount of an item

 `Player` also have `WeaponSlots` member, which contains the player's weapons.
 There are 0 to 9 available slots, and weapons that occupy the same slot are ordered by their position value.